Understanding the life cycle of your assets allows you to better plan for their role in your organization and saves your time, energy, and resources.

 - strong understanding of regulatory compliance

 - awareness of part replacement schedules

 - minimization of catastrophic downtime

 Many organizations include asset life cycle management in its internal structure, just not in a defined or formal process.

 Doing so can help to clarify and streamline each aspect of asset life cycle management, passing it on to employees and allowing new team members to familiarize themselves with the process.

 Staying with a workable and proven asset life cycle management optimizes staffing requirements and increases return on investment.
-It better leverages data and intensifies employee involvement in the day to day operations.
+It better leverages data and intensifies employee involvement in day to day operations.